 - Action planning: Grounded in the analysis of case studies and the lived experience of community partners, strategies were developed to introduce project focus for equity-forward action planning with the goal of addressing upstream root causes and health equity.

 Health and racial equity are inextricably linked.
-In many cases, the overarching systems and institutions that have historically discriminated against Black, Indigenous, and people of color are the same systems and institutions that influence and inform the health of populations.
+In many cases, the overarching systems and institutions that have historically discriminated against Black, Indigenous, and people of color individuals and communities are the same systems and institutions that influence and inform the health of populations.
 While health equity has always been a focus of BUILD, we are still listening, learning, and evolving our work to impact systems and create a just opportunity for health, for all.
 We hope you will join us on this path to change.

 Adam Britton is an intern with de Beaumont Foundation and supports The BUILD Health Challenge®.
 He is currently a student at the University of Maryland.